adrienloizeau/YoloV1-from-scratch/README.md

-# Yolov1_from_scratcj
+# Yolov1_from_scratch
-From scratch YOLOv1 python repository
+From scratch YOLOv1 python repository.